Refeeding and Mental Health Symptoms: Why You Feel Worse Before You Feel Better in Eating Disorder Recovery

 4. Intrusive Thoughts About Food or Weight

-The eating disorder voice may temporarily get louder as it fights against recovery.
+The eating disorder voice may temporarily get louder as recovery challenges restriction, rituals, and avoidance.

 5. Guilt and Shame After Eating